billiemead/explorehcc/wp-content/plugins/wp-optimize-premium/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.2.17: Htaccess capability tester dependency removed, various fixes and tweaks - a recommended update for all
+* 3.2.18: Fixed couple of bugs in 3.2.17 release - a recommended update for all